FutureHndrxxx/futurehndrxxx.github.io/index.md

 <p>

-*Please note: Any type of cryptocurrency, especially a memecoin such as this, is inherently risky and it is possible to lose money by holding it, acting as a liquidity provider, yield farming, and generally having anything to do with it.
-Do not spend money you cannot afford to lose and remember - this is a memecoin, i.e. literally just a joke; do not treat it as a serious investment.*
+<i>Please note: Any type of cryptocurrency, especially a memecoin such as this, is inherently risky and it is possible to lose money by holding it, acting as a liquidity provider, yield farming, and generally having anything to do with it.
+Do not spend money you cannot afford to lose and remember - this is a memecoin, i.e. literally just a joke; do not treat it as a serious investment.</i>